dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 controllers recognize that a large stream of the Russian fighters are headed for Laage.
 I'd like to fight, but Laage is far more important than Bornholm, and the Migs and Phantoms are recalled.
-Bornholm, and its last two F-16s are on their own\!
+Bornholm, and its last two F-16s are on their own!

 The F-16s make it into the air just before the strike arrives, and they get a few before they flee to Roskilde under afterburner.
 Surprisingly,